 Please note that if a student is experiencing emotional challenges of concern, faculty should consider submitting a CARE Team referral instead of, or in addition to, a SAGE referral.

 How do faculty access SAGE?

 - From on or off-campus access the Bryant Portal, then select SAGE from the Quick Launch dropdown menu.

-- Courses will be listed under “Faculty Courses” on the left-hand side of the page.
+- At the SAGE welcome page, click on “Faculty Options” on the right side of the page.

-- Click on the triangle beside each name to access the referral form for a specific student or select “Expand All” to display a referral form for every student.
+- Click on each name to access the referral form for a specific student or select “Expand All” to display a referral form for each student.

-- Upon completion of the referral form, select submit to send the referral.
+- Upon completion of the referral form, choose “Save” at the bottom of the list.